danlidennydeng/React-Hooks-GreatStack/README.md

 - Reducer function, which specifies how the state gets updated.
 - initial state

-and returns: current state and dispatch method
+## and returns: current state and dispatch method

+useLayoutEffect

+useLayout Effect works similarly to use useEffect, but it is called before the user interface gots mounted.

+useEffect gets called after printing the DOM elements, while useLayoutEffect gets called before printing the DOM elements.